Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 However, if working large blocks this method also known as just tent stitch has a tendency to distort the canvas and the alternative stitching method of basketweave or diagonal tent stitch is more effective.

 A counted thread stitch.
-Continuous Cashmere stitch - click to enlarge
+Continuous Cashmere stitch

 Working from the right start with a small stitch across one intersection insert and bring needle out one thread to the left of starting point.
 Make second stitch across two intersections to form big stitch.
 Make a further big stitch and then start with a small stitch again.